spacemeshos/product/join_devnet.md

 6. Start smrepl.

-> Due to a known issue please wait for up to 45 seconds from the time you started your node in the previous to start smrepl.
+> Due to a known issue please wait for up to 45 seconds from the time you start the go-spacemesh node in the previous step before starting smrepl.

 #### macOS and Linux